ipatch/homebrew-us-05/freecad/README.md

 ---

 FreeCAD presently relies on QT to manage the GUI, and uses QT widgets, which is an imperative way to declare UI elements within the freecad gui.
-QT has released QML in recent years as is a declaritive way to design UIs, similar to how HTML/CSS/JS interact to build web apps.
-QML is far from perfect, but IMHO it should be used for future UI design / improvements as QT is introducing less and less features the QT widget based system.
+QT has released QML in recent years as a declaritive alternative way to design UIs, similar to how HTML/CSS/JS interact to build web apps.
+QML is far from perfect, but IMHO it should be used for future UI design / improvements as QT is introducing less and less features for the QT widget based system.

 My thoughts on upgrading the UI/UX is to simply incorporate QML into the freecad ui, but **do not** try and replace everything at once, ie. keep / use both the widget based system while slowly experimenting with QML, and migrating the easier to understand widgets to QML if at all possible.
 From my understanding updating a QML file, `.qml` will not require an entire rebuild whereas updating a `.ui` based widget file will trigger an entire rebuild of the app.
 Presently it takes ~ 40 minutes on a late 2013 MBP to build the latest FreeCAD.

-A demo of what a QML based freecad UI can be found [youtube](https://www.youtube.com/watch?v=wrOP7sLqwiM) the QML experimental ui was designed around QT 4.x and not QT 5.x There is also rather lengthy discussion on the freecad forums about adopting / integrating a QML based UI [here](https://forum.freecadweb.org/viewtopic.php?f=34&t=23053)
+A demo of what a QML based freecad UI can be found on [youtube](https://www.youtube.com/watch?v=wrOP7sLqwiM), the QML experimental ui was designed around QT 4.x and not QT 5.x There is also rather lengthy discussion on the freecad forums about adopting / integrating a QML based UI [here](https://forum.freecadweb.org/viewtopic.php?f=34&t=23053)

 There is a rather old (qt 4.8) doc about integrating a QML based ui within an existing widget based ui. [here][1]